rambkk/ansi-tools/README.md

 - supports 16 colors for background (8 bright colors - iCE color)
 - inverse (7m) is experimental, and blinking (5m) is not supported

+# Font
-_The ***"IBM VGA 8x16"*** font seems to display ANSI art graphics quite well and this will be used_
+The ***"IBM VGA 8x16"*** font seems to display ANSI art graphics quite well and this will be used This font along with other cp485 fonts is available from www.int10h.org

-General steps in processing ANSI data:
+# General steps in processing ANSI data:
    - check for SAUCE information and put it in SAUCE array structure
    - read ANSI data into array structure, separate into blocks by escape sequence or new line
    - process ANSI array and create inline data by add attribute for each block (without nesting)